-‘Love and Hip Hop: Atlanta’: Producers Film Stevie J And Joseline In Court?
+‘Love And Hip Hop: Atlanta’ Producers Film Stevie J And Joseline In Court?

 — John Taylor (JT) (@VH1access) March 2, 2017

-Finally, BET assures us that no matter what we see on upcoming episodes of Love and Hip Hop: Atlanta, don’t believe the hype: not only are Stevie J and Joseline back together, they’re very happy with each other.
-So, it seems, much of the drama is for the cameras.
+Finally, BET assures viewers that no matter what they see on upcoming episodes of Love and Hip Hop: Atlanta, don’t believe the hype.
+Not only are Stevie J and Joseline back together, they’re very happy with each other.
+It seems much of the drama is for the cameras.

 Originally, the claim from Stevie J was that he and his baby mama were simply being civil for the sake of their daughter, Bonnie Bella.
 Now, however, the truth reveals a lot more.